killercup/scribbles/_posts/2016-12-28-teaching-libraries.md

 So, let's make writing guides as easy as writing integration tests![^cargo-tests]

+(Some part of the usual API docs, like top-level crate and module documentation, may also be used to describe more general, integration-level things.
+I'd argue that those are just guides in disguise, though. :))

 [^cargo-tests]: Rust's package manager Cargo makes it really easy to put a bunch of source files in a `tests/` directory and treat each of these files as an application that depends on your library.

 ## Merging two worlds